 - Twitching starts affecting other parts of your face

-If your optometrist finds something more severe, such as brain or nerve disorder, he or she may be able to recommend to you a more specialized doctor.
+If your optometrist finds something more severe, such as a brain or nerve disorder, they may be able to recommend to you a more specialized doctor.

 In general, try to surround yourself with less stressful activities during your pregnancy period, and indulge in things like meditation, yoga, and soothing music to help calm your nerves.